Frostyman758/mgsvmoddingwiki.github.io/wiki/Decrypting_Ground_zeroes.md

 permalink: /Decrypt_GZ_EXE/
 tags: [EXE, Guides, GZ]
 ---

-For the PC release of Ground Zeroes on PC, Konami decided to implement steam DRM, which encrypts part of the game's executable.
-Fortunately for us, we can use tools to decrypt the exe for ghidra research and disable the anti-debugger detection.
-While this may not be as straight forward as downloading an exe from steam, the steps are pretty simple.

-Head to the github page for steamless, a drm removal tool (note this does not allow for piracy, just the decryption of the exe) and download the latest version. for ease of guide, I have linked it here(https://github.com/atom0s/Steamless)

-I will use the the gui version, 'steamless.exe' since I think it's the easiest way to demonstrate what to do.
-Once you launch the exe, point the file path to your GZ install directory, then please select the following options to ensure you receive a functioning exe.
+## Background
+For the PC release of Ground Zeroes, Valve's SteamStub DRM encrypts part of the game's executable on disk.
+This can be reversed using Steamless, an open-source unpacking tool, to produce a fully functional decrypted executable usable for Ghidra analysis and debugging.
+The setup is pretty simple, head over to the [Steamless](https://github.com/atom0s/Steamless) Github page and extract the latest release.
+For this guide, I will use the gui-based version of steamless.

+## Steps

+1. Launch `Steamless.exe` and point the file path to your Ground Zeroes install directory, selecting `MgsGroundZeroes.exe`.

+2. Select the following options:

-* Keep Bind Section
+   -  Keep Bind Section
-*  Don't Realign Sections
+   -  Don't Realign Sections
-*  Zero DOS Stub Data
+   -  Zero DOS Stub Data
-* Dump SteamDRMP.dll To Disk
+   -  Dump SteamDRMP.dll To Disk

-Now click unpack, the tool should output a fully decrypted exe which both runs and can be imported into Ghidra for research purposes.
-Test the exe, make sure it runs.

-The next steps after this is to remove the the parent/child process setup and remove the remainder of the anti-debugger detection, but for just browsing in Ghidra this should be fine.
+3. Click **Unpack**.
+Steamless will output a decrypted executable in the same directory.

+4. Test the output executable, should run perfectly fine afterwards.
+## Photo of correct options in the gui

+##
+With a working decrypted executable, the next steps are removing the remaining anti-debugger detection and decoupling the parent/child process relationship that the game normally establishes.
+That being said, for Ghidra research, this is all that is required.